 Understanding Missouri’s License Suspension & Revocation Penalties

-The outcome of an administrative hearing depends on your driving history in Fulton and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Fulton, MO and beyond:

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Fulton, MO after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Fulton, MO area after 30 days.

 With 40+ years of experience and 10,000+ cases successfully handled in Fulton and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Fulton, MO today to discuss your case and protect your driving future.